temporalio/documentation/docs/typescript/logging.md

 </details>

-### Declaring The Sink Interface
+### Extending The Sink Interface

-Explicitly declaring the interface is optional, but is useful for ensuring type safety in subsequent steps:
+Explicitly declaring a Sink's interface is optional, but is useful for ensuring type safety in subsequent steps:

 <!--SNIPSTART typescript-logger-sink-interface-->
 <!--SNIPEND-->

-Some important features of this interface:

-- **Injected WorkflowInfo argument**: The first argument of a Sink function implementation will be a [`workflowInfo` object](https://typescript.temporal.io/api/interfaces/workflow.workflowinfo/) that containing useful metadata.
-- **No return value**: Sink functions may not return values to the Workflow in order to prevent breaking determinism.

 ### Implementing Sinks